ashleyhuang0201/COMP1531Project/server/assumptions.md

 The function will be called with a token and a message id
 ## message_unpin
 The function will be called with a token and a message id

+# user functions assumptions
+## user_profile
+The function will be called with a token and a user id

+## user_profile_setname
+The function will be called with a token, a first name and a last name

+## user_profile_setemail
+The function will be called with a token and an email

+## user_profile_sethandle
+The function will be called with a token and a handle

+## user_proviles_uploadphoto
+The function will be called with a token, image url and crop co-ordinates

 # standup assumptions
 ## standup_start